What are the Housing and Meal Requirements?

 Who is responsible for cleaning my room?

 Students are responsible for cleaning their own rooms.
 Vacuums may be signed out in the Residence Life Staff offices in Lovett, Bare, and UF Village residence halls.
 Housekeeping will maintain communal living areas.

 May I switch rooms?

-The Office of Student Affairs places a 10-day freeze on room assignments after the start of each semester.
+The Office of Student Affairs places a 2-week freeze on room assignments after the start of each semester.
 During this time, no room change requests can be granted.
-After the 10-day freeze, all residents do have the option to request a room change, if all parties involved agree with the move.
+After the 2-week freeze, residents have the option to request a room change, if all parties involved agree with the move.
 Room changes will only be granted if space is available.
 Students interested in changing rooms must work with their RA to complete a Room Change Request form.

 Are laundry facilities available?

 All residence halls, special interest houses, cottages, and townhouses have a laundry room.
 Washers and dryers are free to operate (the cost is included in room rates) and are to be used by residents of that facility only.